aikotakata/MapApp/README.md

 - We will both work on UI.

 Show and Tell 2:
-- We will have posts working, so that we can post different types of media on the app to the Firebase
+- We will have posts working, so that we can post different types of media on the app to the Firebase - ran into complications
 - Firebase will be working for registering users and posting information

+To Do:
+- Try to bring project back from the dead
+- Learn to do Git
+- Finish database
+- Add user profiles to database
+- Load photos/videos to database
+- Group markers on map
+- Make explore page with highlights and suggestions -> create algorithm/method to tailor thes posts to the user
+- Finish up MLKit
+- External sharing to other social media platforms
+- Brush up UI

+Things we have learned from first portion of project:
+- Divide up work better.
+Don't divide up work based on amount of time, but on what makes sense-do stuff in terms of order
+- Start a little bit earlier on the work in case of complications.
+- Get the git stuff together.

 - <a href="https://docs.google.com/presentation/d/1333Yhdu7ZHfD8_deQbttFk-vkqlfNNTGXdntPZVN9iU/edit?usp=sharing">Link to google slide</a>
 <img src="Nee Pitch Slide.jpg" alt="img"/>